Key Breed Facts

 The Belgian Shepherd as their name suggests is native to Belgium where they were originally bred as working dogs.
 There are in fact, four varieties of the breed with each of them being named after the regions of the country they were first bred.
+These are the Tervueren, Groenendael, Malinois and Laekenois.
 They are an ancient breed and one that has always been highly prized in their native Belgium, but over recent times, the Belgian Shepherd has become more well known in other parts of the world which includes here in the UK, thanks to their handsome looks and their loyal, kind natures.

 A Belgian breed club was set up late in the 1800's and by 1891 the four varieties of Belgian Shepherds were given their own breed standards which were established by a Belgian vet by the name of Professor Adolphe Reul.
 These handsome dogs remained popular for many years and they were even used during World War I and II to carry messages to and from the front as well as to pull ambulances and machine gun carts.

 Over time, the breed has become more well known in other parts of the world, including here in the UK.
-However, all four varieties of the Belgian Shepherd Dog are classed as a single breed by The Kennel Club although other clubs around the world tend to class them as unique breeds in their own right.
+However, all four varieties of the Belgian Shepherd Dog are classed as a single breed by The Kennel Club although other clubs around the world tend to class them as separate breeds and this includes the American Kennel Club.